 For the purposes of this Programme, a crofting community is the community residing on a crofting estate owned by Scottish Ministers.
 It includes croft tenants and other residents.
 The crofting community definition is based on the crofting township or crofts that share a common grazing.
 It can comprise a single township of a group of two or more townships, or a whole estate.
 Crofting tenants and other residents are regarded as part of the crofting community provided they meet the following criteria:

 Route to ownership As Scottish Government is a willing seller, there is no need for communities to use the crofting community right to buy provisions of the Land Reform (Scotland) Act 2003.
-Instead, the simpler Transfer of Crofting Estates (Scotland) Act 1997 will be used.
+Instead, Scottish Government will work with the community to agree a simpler process.

-Ballot To ensure community support an independent and secret ballot will be undertaken.
-Recognising their specific interest, crofting tenants will be given a veto in the ballot.
-This means that a buyout cannot proceed unless the majority of the crofting community (crofting tenants and residents) are in favour and also that the majority of crofting tenants are also in favour.
-There will be one vote per eligible individual, one ballot, and two counts (all votes together, then a count of the crofter votes only).
+Ballot To ensure community support we would recommend an independent and secret ballot be undertaken.
+Recognising their specific interest, we would further recommend crofting tenants be given a veto in the ballot.
+This means that a buyout would not proceed unless the majority of the crofting community (crofting tenants and residents) are in favour and also that the majority of crofting tenants are also in favour.
+There would be one vote per eligible individual, one ballot, and two counts (all votes together, then a count of the crofter votes only).
 Two majorities in favour are required.

-Purchase price The purchase price of the estate will be set by an independent valuation.
+Purchase price This will be considered along with the route to ownership.
+To facilitate discussions we can provide support to commission an independent valuation of the land to be acquired.
 We will work with you to help raise the required funding package.This could involve making grant applications to relevant funding programmes such as the Scottish Land Fund and raising private finance through loans and fundraising.

 A range of support is available and a package will be agreed to best suit your needs and circumstances.
 The support will help your community consider the merits or otherwise of a buyout; there is no obligation to take a project forward – the community can walk away at any time.